remnrem/luna-doc/docs/ref/pops.md

 _Flexibly specify and train new POPS models_

-This is an advanced section, that covers using POPS to generate one's own stager.
+This is an advanced section that covers using POPS to generate one's own stager.

 ### Feature files